lifehackerhansol/akmenu4/licenses/README.txt

 This program is further developed by yellow wood goblin, who released the source under the GPL-3.0-or-later license.
 See GPL3.txt for more info.

+This provided source integrates devkitPro's bootloader, which is licensed under the GPL-2.0-or-later license.
+See GPL2.txt for more info.

-This provided source is licensed under the GPL-3.0-or-later license.
+This provided source is collectively licensed under the GPL-3.0-or-later license.